keithstric/cloud-sockets/README.md

 	}
 }
 ```
 An example use case for this structure might be: You have a lot of users which may be viewing different parts of an application at the same time and you want to provide real time updates to the lists and items.
 Lets take a todo app where people can share lists of tasks.
 You would have a specific list (`channel`) that multiple people might be viewing lists at the same time.
 When someone adds or changes an item in that list everyone else's display should just update without the need for a refresh.
 So the list would be the `channel` and a list item would be a `subscription`.

+The user map is used to identify a specific user's connections.
+It is a `Map<string, WebSocket[]` whose key is a `string`.
+This key is derived from the user object and properties defined in the`includeUserProps` option.
+The value is a `WebSocket`.
+The main purpose is to support `@username` type lookups.

 ## WebSocket Server Configuration